Michigan Housing Vaccination Requirements

 What do I need to do to get a Michigan Housing contract?

-• Concurrently, you need to submit your information about your vaccination history in Vax Viewer.
-All U-M students residing in Michigan Housing on the Ann Arbor and Marygrove campuses are required to submit documentation showing whether or not they are vaccinated against the below six (6) diseases.
+• Submit your vaccination records via Vax Viewer.
+All U-M students residing in Michigan Housing on the Ann Arbor and Marygrove campuses are required to submit their vaccination records.

 What are accepted sources of vaccination records?